eslint-functional/eslint-plugin-functional/docs/rules/type-declaration-immutability.md

 💼 This rule is enabled in the following configs: ☑️ `lite`, `no-mutations`, ✅ `recommended`, 🔒 `strict`.

-🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).
+🔧💡 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) and manually fixable by [editor suggestions](https://eslint.org/docs/latest/use/core-concepts#rule-suggestions).

 💭 This rule requires [type information](https://typescript-eslint.io/linting/typed-linting).